BookScouter.com: History

 BookScouter was founded in 2007 by Brandon Checketts.
 Checketts developed this price-comparison website to help students and recent graduates sell their used college books.
 He first came up with this idea when he heard about how his wife's friend was selling her old college books to pay off her student loans.
 Checketts created a working prototype that simplified and expedited the process by comparing prices from seven vendors at a time.
 The project was well-received, and Checketts kept growing it as a business.

 Business model

 BookScouter's price comparison engine aggregates data from partnering vendors and their offers on a single book, identified by its unique ISBN.
 BookScouter neither buys books directly from sellers nor sets the prices.
 All the offers available on the website are set by vendors.

 BookScouter.com is an Amazon associate and earns commissions from qualifying purchases.
 The platform also offers Pro Tools for high-volume booksellers on a monthly subscription basis.
 Pro Tools include bulk ISBN lookup, deals finder, historical price lookup, and recently searched high-value books identifier.

 Vendors and bookstores

-BookScouter compares prices from AbeBooks, Amazon.com, ValoreBooks.com, Chegg.com, Powells.com, ThriftBooks, and other vendors and bookstores.
+BookScouter compares prices from AbeBooks, Amazon.com, ValoreBooks.com, Chegg.com, Powells.com, Booksrun.com, and other vendors and bookstores.